-Hypercore registers include an optional data file that stores all chunks of data.
-In Dat, only the metadata.data file is used, but the content.data file is not used.
-The default behavior is to store the current files only as normal files.
-If you want to run an 'archival' node that keeps all previous versions, you can configure Dat to use the content.data file instead.
+The default behavior is to store the current files only, but you can also run Dat using other storage provider modules.
+If you want to run an 'archival' node that keeps all previous versions, you can use the content-addressable-blob-store module instead of the default dat-storage module.
 For example, on a shared server with lots of storage you probably want to store all versions.
 However on a workstation machine that is only accessing a subset of one version, the default mode of storing all metadata plus the current set of downloaded files is acceptable, because you know the server has the full history.